jjjordan/joe-colors/README.md

 * You'll want to build with multiple cores (`-j`) for the fastest result.
 Color scheme generation is an expensive operation due to the complications converting them to xterm-256 (properly) and matching terminal colors.

+Additional options are set in `overrides.json`, which specifies things like attributions, color overrides, and the like.

 ### VIM syntax